m3g/xlff/Rosetta/README.md

 A. Ferrari, F.C.Gozzo, L.Martínez, **Statistical potential for structural modeling using chemical cross-linking/mass spectrometry distance constraints**, 2018.

 The statistical potential for cross-linking / mass spectrometry derived constraints is implement in Rosetta numerically.
-This is done by taking advantage on a constraint function called in Rosetta ETABLE.ETABLE describes any function as a table of values which can be interpolated in order to approximate the function true behavior (See General explanation below).
+This is done by taking advantage on a constraint function called in Rosetta ETABLE.
+ETABLE describes any function as a table of values which can be interpolated in order to approximate the function true behavior (See General explanation below).

 Although ETABLE func is a default Rosetta's scoring function, it needs to be enabled.
 To do so, two files need to be modified.